Free tool — runs entirely in your browser

 1

-We compare the paragraph surrounding your backlink on the referring page against the full body text of your target page.
-This is the strongest relevance signal — worth 50% of the score.
-Models Google's context2 signal.
+The paragraph surrounding your backlink is compared against the target page body.
+This is the strongest signal — worth 65% of the base score.
+Models Google's context2 — the hash of terms near the anchor.

 2